 It is the earnest prayer and devout hope of the people of God here at Our Savior Evangelical Lutheran Church that you will, with an open heart and mind, consider what has been offered here and be willing to join us and learn more.
 Lastly, as you grow in your knowledge of and appreciation for the historical rites and ceremonies of the Church (because their purpose is to highlight Christ and His work), we are sure that you will see the value and be evermore appreciative of the careful and concise stance of Three Articles on Christian Worship.

 God bless you in your prayerful study and consideration.

 17 January A.D.
 2011

 (1) Stanley Hauerwas and William H. Willimon, Resident Aliens (Nashville: Abington Press, 1989), 43.
-Additionally, the use of the term “Niebuhrian” is an attempt to express the tendency people have to say that they are simply being “realists” in their efforts.
+Additionally, “Niebuhrian” is an attempt to express people’s tendency to say they are simply being “realists” in their efforts.
 Niebuhr was an American minister in the 20s and 30s who pressed the ideology of theological realism.
 Some may summarize this by simply saying that you cannot change things.
 You must accept them, incorporate them, and go forward.

 (2) Hauerwas and Willimon, 24-5.
 Emmanuel Hirsch was a prominent reformed theologian and professor at Gottingen University.
-He was able to reason that it was for the good of the church to support the Nazi party.
+He reasoned that it was for the good of the Church to support the Nazi party.

 (3) Fredrik Sidenvall, Women Pastors?
 The Ordination of Women in Biblical Lutheran Perspective, ed.
 Matthew C. Harrison and John T. Pless (St. Louis: Concordia Publishing House, 2008), 154, 160.